sheet-t/HPotter/hpotter/machine_learning/http_commands/README.md

 file and 15,402 anomalous samples from the `anomalous_requests.txt` file in the same directory.

 ## Saved Model
-Training the model takes time, and as such it is important to save checkpoints in the model's training process if adjustments need to be made.
-These checkpoints are stored in the `hpotter/machine_learning/http_commands/checkpoints` directory are used to make predictions on future HTTP requests.
+Checkpoints of the model's training progress are saved if adjustments need to be made or for future training purposes.
+These checkpoints are stored in the `hpotter/machine_learning/http_commands/checkpoints` directory.